THESE ARE THE 2012 ENDORSED CANDIDATES TO FUND WHO WON:

 PRESIDENT BARACK OBAMA (D) RE-ELECTED PRESIDENT

 This race was always expected to be very close.
-Obama beat Romney by just 3.5% of the popular vote and earned 332 electoral votes .
-Perhaps the most important thing he did for equality was six months ago when he gave his support for marriage equality.
-This led to a sweep of all four statewide marriage ballot measures.
+Obama beat Romney by 3.9% of the popular vote and earned 332 of the necessary 270 electoral votes needed to win.
+Perhaps the most important thing he did for equality was in May 2012 when he announced his support for marriage equality.
+This led to a sweep of all four statewide same gender marriage ballot measures.

 TAMMY BALDWIN (D-WI) WON ELECTION TO THE U.S. SENATE

 When Baldwin announced her intentions to run for Senate, the donor community enthusiastically supported her despite her uphill battle.